 Statewide Treasurer, Finance Committee and MAPE Financial Staff Standards

-Summary: The purpose is to establish minimum requirements to be met by the Finance Committee, Statewide Treasurer and MAPE Financial Staff in the handling of funds, assets and maintenance of the financial records of the Minnesota Association of Professional Employees.
+Summary: The purpose is to establish minimum requirements to be met by the Board of Directors' Finance Workgroup, Statewide Treasurer, and MAPE Financial Staff in the handling of funds, assets and maintenance of the financial records of the Minnesota Association of Professional Employees.
 These standards are not intended to prohibit the use of additional or more complex safeguards, which may be established by the Delegate Assembly or the Board of Directors.

 Funds of MAPE

 All money received shall be placed directly into an account which is insured by the Federal Deposit Insurance Corporation, Federal Savings and Loan Insurance Corporation or the National Credit Union Administration.

 Other investments may be made according to the Investment Policy, but it is suggested that any investments with other than federally insured institutions be closely examined by the Board of Director’s Finance Workgroup.
 Evidence of investments shall be placed in a safe or safety deposit box held in the name of MAPE.

 The following records shall be maintained by the Statewide Treasurer via the MAPE financial staff and accounting system:

 All money received will be deposited in an insured bank, savings and loan or credit union.
 The deposits should indicate date received, from whom, and for what.